-Foothills crew completed construction of Briggs Creek Trail and reroute, Public Stables Loop Trail improvements and segments of the multiuse trail.
+Completed construction of Briggs Creek Trail and reroute, public stables loop trail improvements and segments of the multiuse trail.

 Completed traffic studies and used the results to hire an engineering team to finalize design of the trail crossing and northeast trailhead.